antoninschrab/FL-MMDAgg/README.md

 We evaluate the performance our MMDAgg test ([paper](https://arxiv.org/abs/2110.15073), [code](https://github.com/antoninschrab/mmdagg-paper)) on the Failing Loudly benchmark ([paper](https://proceedings.neurips.cc/paper/2019/hash/846c260d715e5b854ffad5f70a516c88-Abstract.html), [code](https://github.com/steverab/failing-loudly/)) which has also been considered by Kübler et al. ([paper](https://arxiv.org/abs/2206.08843), [code](https://github.com/jmkuebler/autoML-TST-paper)).
 The code in this repository is based on the two aforementionned repositories which are both under the MIT License.

-The code for MMDAgg in [mmdaggupdate](mmdaggupdate) has been slighly modified to be memory-efficient but the test outputs remain the same.
+We run experiments using both the old version [mmdagg_old.py](mmdagg_old.py) and the current version [mmdagg.py](mmdagg.py) of MMDAgg.

+Our MMDAgg test can be run in practice using the `mmdagg` package implemented the [mmdagg repository](https://github.com/antoninschrab/mmdagg/), which contains both a Numpy version and a Jax version.

 ## Results (table)

-First, we report the MMDAgg results for the Gaussian and Laplace kernels with collection of bandwidths consisting of $2^\ell \lambda_{med}$ for $\ell=10,\dots,20$ where $\lambda_{med}$ is the median bandwidth.
-This collection of bandwidths has been considered for the MMD test splitting the data in the MNIST experiment of [MMD Aggregated Two-Sample Test](https://arxiv.org/abs/2110.15073) in Section 5.3.
-As in that setting, we use 1000 bootstrap samples $(B_1=B_2=500)$.
+First, we report the MMDAgg results for the Laplace and Gaussian kernels using the old version of MMDAgg with a collection of bandwidths consisting of $2^\ell \lambda_{med}$ for $\ell=10,\dots,20$ where $\lambda_{med}$ is the median bandwidth.
+This collection of bandwidths has been considered for the MMD test splitting the data in the MNIST experiment of [MMD Aggregated Two-Sample Test](https://arxiv.org/abs/2110.15073) in Section 5.4.

 | Sample size | 10 | 20 | 50 | 100 | 200 | 500 | 1000 | 10000 |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- |